Trofim113/rsschool-cv/cv.md

 ----
 **Education**

-*Graduated from the Kuban State Technological Institute with a degree in: Applied Informatics in Economics*
+*Graduated from the Kuban State Technological Institute with a degree in: Applied Informatics in Economics, awarded qualifications: Bachelor and Master*

 ----
 **English**